KittenLord/summaries/rfc9112-HTTP-1-1.md

 Recipients may MAY parse SP as if it were RWS (except for CRLF), where RWS contains SP, HTAB, VT, FF, bare CR

 A server that receives a method longer than any that it implements SHOULD respond with 501.
-Similar with request-line, but MUST respond with 414.
+Similar with request-target, but MUST respond with 414.

 It is recommended to support request-line at least 8000 octets long.